 The second one is called Affiliate Bootcamp course.
 On Starter you have access to the ten lessons in phase 1 of this course.
 You do not have access to the other phases associated with this course.

-I explain this in more detail in my detailed Wealthy Affiliate review.
+I explain this in more detail elsewhere within this very detailed review.

 No Refunds and Automatic Recurring Billing